Amazon EC2 F1 Instances

 The financial services industry has increasing needs for accelerated compute capabilities for a wide range of applications including risk modeling and analysis, transaction analysis for security, data analytics and more.
 Financial services organizations can use F1 instances to improve the accuracy of risk modeling and analysis which helps dramatically improve their decision making processes and get results faster so that a trader can make better judgment calls based on fresh data.
 With CPUs, banks can only risk model once a day, while with FPGAs they can use real-time analysis.

 Real Time Video Processing

-High performance broadcast-quality video applications, such as image processing, video analytics, and video transcoding and compression have real time analysis requirements.
+High performance live broadcast-quality video applications, such as video analytics, and video transcoding and compression have real time requirements.
+Video compression is a specific use-case to save on ISP bandwidth and live video compression allows organizations who stream live video to customers to save on their service provider bandwidth costs.
 F1 instances are an ideal solution to meet the requirements of these applications without compromising quality.

 Big Data Search and Analytics